actions-marketplace-validations/macnev2013_manual-approval/README.md

 - `approvers` is a comma-delimited list of all required approvers.
 - `minimum-approvals` is an integer that sets the minimum number of approvals required to progress the workflow.
 Defaults to ALL approvers.
+- `approval-wait` is an integer that sets time to wait for the approval before failing the build